Kelsey-Lee Barber

 Kelsey-Lee Barber (née Roberts; born 20 September 1991) is an Australian track and field athlete who competes in the javelin throw.
-She won gold at the 2019 World Championships, and her personal best of 67.70 m ranks her 13th in the overall list.
+She won consecutive gold medals at the 2019 World Championships and 2022 World Championships, the first person to do so, and her personal best of 67.70 m ranks her 13th in the overall list.

 Barber is based at the Queensland Academy of Sport in Brisbane.
 She was formerly based at the Australian Institute of Sport in Canberra.

 Personal life

 Born in East London, South Africa, Barber's family moved to Australia in 2000.
 It was this relocation that setup the career of Barber.

 Barber arrived in Australia during the Sydney Olympics and lived in Corryong in Victoria.
 Her uncle and aunt owned a dairy farm and she competed in athletics at the school carnival.
 She was so successful that she progressed in discus competitions through the zone and regional carnivals.
 She moved from Corryong to Canberra in 2007 and started taking athletics more seriously.
 She trained with a coach and at age 17 won the javelin at the Pacific School Games in Canberra.